-Large processes should be reviewed and core functionality should be broken into smaller processes that can be reused.
+Large processes should be reviewed and core functionality should be broken into smaller processes that can be reused as steps within deployment plans.

 When reviewing existing applications flows that previously used xpath queries to parse xml files and set parameters can be replaced with Collection Elements, this new type of flow loop allows for a much more efficient method for handling this functionality.
+Also any tokenised files that are utilised in application flows should be updated to utilise the new tokenised file support that was introduced with release automation 5.5.